 There is Hope is the expression of our commitment to uplift those whose development is limited by poverty and displacement.
-We work with refugees and the Malawian host community by providing opportunities for business development, education and spiritual development.
+We work with refugees and the Malawian host community by providing opportunities for social enterprise, education and leadership development.

 There is Hope is registered under the Malawi Trustees Incorporation Act since 31 December 2007, and we are a member of NGO Board of Malawi as well as CONGOMA (Council for Non-Governmental Organizations in Malawi).
 In 2015, Innocent Magambi published his memoire, Refugee for Life – My Journey across Africa to Find a Place Called Home, a gripping account of his experiences as a refugee.